10-Q 1 wk-20240930.htm 10-Q wk-20240930

 The Company may redeem for cash all or any portion of the Notes, at its option, on or after the respective Redemption Date, if the last reported sale price of the Company’s common stock has been at least 130% of the conversion price then in effect for at least 20 trading days (whether or not consecutive) during any 30 consecutive trading day period (including the last trading day of such period) ending on, and including, the trading day immediately preceding the date on which the Company provides notice of redemption at a redemption price equal to 100% of the principal amount of the Notes to be redeemed, plus any accrued and unpaid interest to, but excluding, the respective Redemption Date.

-During the second quarter of 2024 none of the conversion conditions were met and therefore the Notes are not convertible at the option of the holders.
-As a result, the Notes were classified as non-current liabilities on the condensed consolidated balance sheet as of June 30, 2024.
+During the third quarter of 2024 none of the conversion conditions were met and therefore the Notes are not convertible at the option of the holders.
+As a result, the Notes were classified as non-current liabilities on the condensed consolidated balance sheet as of September 30, 2024.

 Interest expense representing the amortization of issuance costs as well as contractual interest expense is amortized to interest expense at an effective interest rate of 1.5% and 1.6% over the term of the 2026 Notes and 2028 Notes, respectively.